cosmos72/stmx/README.md

   until one function either commits (returns normally) or rollbacks (signals an error or condition).

-  If X, Y and Z are no-argument functions, the following two lines are equivalent:
+  If X, Y and Z are no-argument functions, the following two lines are
+  equivalent:

         (orelse (x) (y) (z))
         (run-orelse #'x #'y #'z)

 - `BEFORE-COMMIT` is a macro that registers Lisp forms to be executed later, just before the transaction tries to commit.
   It can be useful to normalize or simplify some transactional data, or perform any kind of bookkeeping activity.

   Be aware that the transaction is not yet committed when the forms registered with BEFORE-COMMIT run.
 This means in particular:

-  - If the forms signal an error when executed, the error is propagated to the caller, forms registered later with BEFORE-COMMIT are not executed, and the transaction rollbacks.
+  - If the forms signal an error when executed, the error is propagated to the caller, forms registered later with BEFORE-COMMIT are not executed, and the transaction rolls back.

   - The forms can read and write normally to transactional memory, and in case of conflicts the whole transaction, _including_ all forms